Although we love dogs, we operate a strict no dog’s policy for visitors (apart from assistance dogs or those competing).

 Inside the main event halls our two Yorkshire Cafes will be open serving hot and cold food and drinks; plus outside there will be a variety of catering units with an outdoor seating area.

-If you bring your own food, please use the chairs in front if the stage to sit & eat.
 The cafe seating areas are for use by patrons buying meals from the cafe only and we thank you for your cooperation with this.

 Food AND DRINK should not be consumed in the Animal Barn.